davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/00_lesson_outline.md

 - A more developed use case (advertising in press directories?)
 - Building a training set
 - How much data
-- What labels?
+- What labels?  how many labels?
-- How many classes?
 - Classification (transfer learning)
 - Metrics for validating performance
 - Generalisability in humanities models/data
-- Reproducibility?
+- Reproducibility
-- Something on working with probabilities as outputs?
+- probabilities of predictions

 ### Appendix
 - Working with video (some hints on the steps you would need to take with links)